 On Demand with Credit Packs or Download Packs

-Credit packs – Instead of an actual currency, some agencies price their clips in “credits” –a fictional, proprietary currency–, and then sell you credit packs of different size.
+Credit packs – Instead of an actual currency, some agencies price their clips in “credits” –a fictional, proprietary currency–, and then sell you credit packs of different sizes.
 You must buy a credit pack and then use those credits to download the videos you wish.
 Usually the larger the package is, the less is the price per credit.

 - You get a better deal by buying in bulk.

-- Agencies who work with credits tend to unify this system across their different media offers, meaning you can download videos, images, illustrations, audio tracks and more using the same credit pack.
+- Agencies who work with credits tend to unify this system across their different media offers, meaning you can download videos, images, illustrations, audio tracks, and more using the same credit pack.

 - It adds steps to the buying process and makes it more complicated to calculate the exact cost per video.

 Download packs – This is pretty much identical to credit packs but simplified.
 Instead of using a fictional currency, agencies just sell you preset packs of video downloads.
 You pay for these downloads upfront, and then use them to select videos at your own pace.
 Just like before, larger packages cut individual file price and let you save more.

 - It saves you money in volume purchases.

 - It's a lot simpler a buying process.

 - This system is almost always limited to one media type, so with a video pack, you can only download videos.

 Individual purchase – While this is not very common for stock photos, most companies actually let you buy just one stock video clip if you want.